setiyadi-ben/Linux-Engineer-Applied-Practice/Database-Replication-Simulation/readme.md

 </left>

 <left>
-22. To check if the data was inserted or not, simply navigate to check the database table data on master server.
+22. To check if the data was inserted or not, simply login and navigate to check the database table data on master server.
 <center>

 ![Image of Checking database table data](/image-files/mysql-replica_restore-data-2.png)